-In late 2017, the Karen Department of Health and Welfare, supported by the United States Agency for International Development’s flagship Maternal and Child Survival Program (MCSP), facilitated a number of training of trainers courses.
+In late 2017, the Karen Department of Health and Welfare, supported by the U.S. Agency for International Development’s flagship Maternal and Child Survival Program (MCSP), facilitated a number of training of trainers courses.
 Naw Eh Paw, along with other maternal and newborn health care providers from the Ethnic Health Organization, enrolled in basic emergency and obstetric and newborn care trainings, led by Myanmar’s Ministry of Health and Sports.

 “The course enabled us to employ locally available and practicable means, an essential factor for us,” she says.
 “We were trained in a student-oriented approach, with lots of practical sessions.
 We practiced, and we gained confidence.”
 And more recently, Naw Eh Paw attended a clinical training skills workshop, during which she learned coaching and facilitation skills as well as public speaking.

 In addition to this collaboration with the Ethnic Health Organization, Myanmar’s Ministry of Health and Sports is committed to increasing the number of government midwives and nurses who can deliver high-quality services to women and families.
-With 12,300 skilled midwives and lady health visitors and about 210 ob/gyns serving a population of 51.5 million, the Ministry of Health and Sports is simultaneously working to build capacity of the in-service workforce.
+With 12,300 skilled midwives and lady health visitors and about 210 obstetrician/gynecologists serving a population of 51.5 million, the Ministry of Health and Sports is simultaneously working to build capacity of the in-service workforce.
 To this end, the government has opened new clinical skills centers across the country to enhance the technical expertise of working midwives, and professional organizations have strengthened their advocacy.
 In addition, midwifery and nursing schools have enriched their instructional methods and adopted a hands-on learning approach.

 As part of these efforts, the health ministry will certify and recognize the Ethnic Health Organization providers who work in the maternal, newborn and child health area—a crucial step toward ensuring equitable, quality care.
-Providers, such as Naw Eh Paw, who have attended these trainings now serve as key technical resources for sharing their skills and knowledge with their peers.
+Providers who have attended these trainings, such as Naw Eh Paw, now serve as key technical resources for sharing their skills and knowledge with their peers.